teffland/ner-expected-entity-ratio/README.md

 ### Getting the data

-The CoNLL 2003 data Stephen Mayhew is already in the `data/` dir, but the ontonotes5 data must be created programmatically after you place the corpus directory into the `data/` dir because of licensing restrictions.
+The CoNLL 2003 data from Mayhew et al. 19 is already in the `data/` dir, but the ontonotes5 data must be created programmatically after you place the corpus directory into the `data/` dir because of licensing restrictions.

 Then in this order run the commands: